Date: September 4, 2018

 We knew it would come, but since the U.S. Fish and Wildlife Service has delisted this iconic species, the grizzly bear, the state of Wyoming has recently decided to open up grizzly bear trophy hunting beginning this fall of 2018.
 Even though the grizzly has made a comeback in numbers from where it was at one time, the bear is still in danger, perhaps even more so today due to the diminishing food supply, the threat of hunting, and the lack of protection in wildlife corridors.
 These corridors are essential to maintain genetic diversity of bears of the Greater Yellowstone Ecosystem with the bears of the Northern Continental Divide Ecosystem.
 For the latest read this most recent link dated today, June 22, 2017.

-Finally Some Good News on Grizzlies:
+Finally Some Good News about Grizzly Bears:

 The lastest from Michael Garrity, Executive Director for the Alliance for the Wild Rockies.